Holly Mak (she/her)

 As a person seeking support

-Holly first saw a counsellor at 18, when she was anxious about a loved one who was suffering from disordered eating.
+Holly first saw a counsellor at 18, when she was worried about a loved one who was suffering from disordered eating.

 She was unsure at first, but eased into a rhythm of weekly sessions.
-The trust that grew in conversation between Holly and her counsellor opened up new ways for her to respond to change.
+The trust that grew between Holly and her counsellor over several months opened up new ways for her to respond to change.

-Counselling didn’t eliminate problems from her life, but it helped Holly face them with more courage and confidence.
+Counselling didn’t eliminate problems from Holly’s life, but helped her face them with more courage and confidence.

 As a counsellor